mattdesl/texture-region/README.md

 ### methods

+## `TextureRegion(texture, x, y, width, height)`

+The constructor.
+The region is in pixels, and is optional.
+XY will default to zero. width/height will default to the size of the given texture.

 ## `setUVs(u, v, u2, v2)`

 Updates the UVs and scales the region's pixel values accordingly, based on the associated texture.
 For example: